Ayman-Barghout/kortobaa_mobile_flutter_task/README.md

 ## Packages used

-- Provider for state management.
+- `Provider` for state management.
-- Shared Preferences for saving key value pairs locally, creating a local backend for posts, user info and favorites.
+- `Shared Preferences` for saving key value pairs locally, creating a local backend for posts, user info and favorites.
-- Image picker for picking images for posts and profile picture.
+- `Image picker` for picking images for posts and profile picture.

 ## Project Structue

+* `assets` folder for images and fonts.

+* `i18n` folder for json files holding localization values.

+* `lib` folder:
-- Core folder containing models, services and providers.
+    - Core folder containing `models`, `services` and `providers`.
-- UI folder containing the UI separated into views and widgets folders and a folder for shared values like colors and text styles.
+    - UI folder containing the UI separated into `views` and `widgets` folders and a folder for `shared` values like colors and text styles.

 ## Screens